fontforge/fontforge/doc/sphinx/scripting/python/fontforge.rst

    Ends the contour without closing it.
 This is only relevant if you are stroking contours.

-.. method:: glyphPen.addComponent(glyph_name, transform)
+.. method:: glyphPen.addComponent(glyph_name[, transform, selected])

    Adds a reference (a component) to the glyph.
-The PostScript transformation matrix is a 6 element tuple.
+The PostScript transformation matrix is a 6 element tuple (with a default of the identity transformation).
+   When ``selected`` is true the reference will be marked as selected in the UI and related API calls.

 Glyph